Illinois Compiled Statutes

 to the Attorney General or to the appropriate State's Attorney.

-(d) Practicing as an appraiser without holding a valid license as required
+(d) Practicing as an appraiser without holding an active license as required

 under this Act